top of page

 Elizabeth Evans, Trainer

 I ride the horses in training at Mischief Farm along side giving lessons every day of the week.
-I also show in the jumper, and some hunter, classes at shows as well as an occasional jumper/event derby.
-I try to regularly attend local clinics, and have ridden with Rob Gage,
+I also show my personal horses, as well as client horses, in the jumper divisions, and occasionally in hunter classes at all level of shows.
+I try to regularly attend local clinics, and have ridden with Rob Gage, Linda Allen, Jeff Cook, Liz Denny,

 image2.jpeg